samzipper/website-HEAL/content/home/people.md

 active = true  # Activate this widget? true/false
 weight = 68  # Order that this section will appear.

-title = "The HydroEcology of Anthropogenic Landscapes (HEAL) Group" subtitle = "Based at the Kansas Geological Survey, University of Kansas"
+title = "HydroEcology of Anthropogenic Landscapes (HEAL@KGS) group" subtitle = "Based at the Kansas Geological Survey, University of Kansas"

 # List user groups to display.